doctl kubernetes cluster create

 c

-Creates a Kubernetes cluster given the specified options, using the specified name.
+Creates a Kubernetes cluster given the specified options and using the specified name.
 Before creating the cluster, you can use doctl kubernetes options

 to see possible values for the various configuration flags.